Health and Insurance

 And your medical appointment is booked.

 The lists below are provided for information purposes only.
-Feel free to check online regularly.
+Don’t hesitate to check regularly online.

 Paris